 To estimate the role of the oxidative stress and inflammation on AD in general and on air pollution-induced AD in particular, we calculated, for each cohort separately, weighted genetic risk scores (GRS).
 GRS aggregate measured genetic effects and therefore increase the power to detect gene-environment interactions (24).
 GRS further serve as a simple statistical approach for the complex biological pathways through which air pollution could influence AD.

 Weighted GRS were defined as a weighted sum of the number of risk alleles of the considered SNPs.
-The weights were gained from the β-estimates (=ln(OR)) of the marginal genetic effect (associations between each single SNP and AD) estimated in the pooled single SNP analysis for each phenotype separately.
+The weights were gained from the β-estimates (=ln(OR)) of the marginal genetic effect estimated in the pooled single SNP analysis for each phenotype separately.
 The signs of the marginal genetic effect estimates were used for the definition of risk alleles in the GRS: if the β-estimates were >0, the minor allele was defined as the risk allele whereas if the β-estimates were <0, the major allele was defined as the risk allele.
+The cohort-specific GRS were based on all SNPs that were available in at least 50% of the cohort, leading to a different number of SNPs considered in the GRS in each cohort (see Tables S8-S10).
 More details on the construction of weighted GRS are given in the supplementary material.

 Marginal genetic and interaction effects

-We estimated in each cohort separately the main genetic effect estimated in a model without interaction term (marginal genetic effect) of the dichotomized GRS on AD, as well as the interaction of dichotomized GRS with the continuous air pollution exposure (called GRSxE interaction).
+We estimated in each cohort separately the marginal genetic effect of the dichotomized GRS on AD, as well as the interaction with the continuous air pollution exposure (called GRSxE interaction).

 In a next step, a fixed effects meta-analysis of all cohort-specific marginal GRS and GRS-environment interaction (GRSxE) effect estimates was performed to provide overall estimates and 95%-confidence intervals.
 The Q test was used to test for heterogeneity between the cohorts.

-For a better interpretation of the GRSxE findings, we assessed effect modifications of the association between TRAP and AD by each single SNP (dominant model) and calculated the stratum-specific effect estimates for homozygote major allele carriers (no minor allele) and heterozygote/homozygote minor allele carriers (one or two minor alleles).
+For a better interpretation of the GRSxE findings, we assessed effect modifications of the association between TRAP and AD by each single SNP (dominant model).

-In a sensitivity analysis, we calculated cohort specific GRS from SNPs that were available in all cohorts (GSTP1 and TNF variants) and replicated our GRS analysis using this new score including all cohorts.
+In a sensitivity analysis, we calculated cohort specific GRS from SNPs that were available in all cohorts (GSTP1 and TNF variants).

 Effect estimates were calculated for crude and adjusted models and are presented as odds ratios (OR) with 95% confidence intervals (95%-CI).